sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-enable-pages/index.md

 ## For marketplaces created after 2023-02-15

 Log into the [Flex Console](https://flex-console.sharetribe.com/).
-Switch to the test environment.
+Switch to the Test environment.
 Choose the “Build” option from the top bar, then select “Content”.
 Go to the any of the default pages to start editing the corresponding page.
-When you make changes within the test environment, you will be able to see changes right away.
+When you make changes within the Test environment, you will be able to see changes right away.
 If you want to use the Pages feature in Dev or Live, you would need to do further setup with some development.